There is a lot to remember when it comes to creating effective HTML emails.

 More often than not valuable time is lost tweaking compression settings to try and achieve the best results, making this stage of the process quite tedious.

-Enter Animately, a tool specifically for email marketers offering quick and sympathetic compression with a simple drag and drop action. 🎉
+Enter Animately, a free tool made for email marketers offering quick and sympathetic compression with a simple drag and drop action. 🎉

 4. Fallback gracefully